-Nationwide during 2019, 25 million eligible workers and families received about $61 billion in EITC (Internal Revenue Service, 2019).
-The EITC and Child Tax Credit (CTC) lifted an estimated 8.9 million people out of poverty in 2017, including 4.8 million children (Internal Revenue Service, 2019).
+Nationwide, as of December 2020, about 25 million taxpayers received about $62 billion in EITC (Internal Revenue Service, 2021).
+The EITC lifted an estimated 5.6 million people out of poverty in 2018, including 3 million children (Internal Revenue Service, 2021).
 Yet despite this success, the Internal Revenue Service estimates that each year one in five eligible workers do not claim the EITC (Internal Revenue Service).
 In response, advocacy groups have created and launched outreach campaigns to raise awareness about the EITC and increase the number of eligible participants who take advantage of the tax credit.

 Due to the relative success of the EITC, other tax credit programs have also been authorized.
 These include tax credits specifically for families with children and other dependents, tax credits for higher education activities, and incentive programs for employers.
 The Child Tax Credit (CTC) and the Child and Dependent Care Tax Credit programs offset expenses related to caring for children and other dependents, while the American Opportunity Tax Credit can be claimed against tuition and other expenses related to higher education.